tihanst/agent-harness/README.md

 # Agent Harness

-A CLI agent harness with MCP server support and pluggable LLM backends.
-It connects any supported LLM to external tools via the [Model Context Protocol](https://modelcontextprotocol.io/), managing the agentic tool-use loop so the LLM can call tools, process results, and iterate toward an answer.
+A CLI agent harness with MCP server support, built-in native tools, and pluggable LLM backends.
+It connects any supported LLM to external tools via the [Model Context Protocol](https://modelcontextprotocol.io/) and in-process native tools, managing the agentic tool-use loop so the LLM can call tools, process results, and iterate toward an answer.

 The harness itself contains no model logic — it orchestrates the connection between LLMs and tools.